-Use this MAP to resolve the following problem: Cache data exists for one or more missing or failed disks (SRN nnnn - 9051)
+Use this MAP to resolve the following problem: Cache data exists for one or more missing or failed disks (SRN nnnn-9051) for a PCI-X or PCIe controller.

-- One or more disks have failed on the adapter. - · One or more disks were either moved concurrently or were removed after an abnormal power off. - The adapter was moved from a different system or a different location on this system after an abnormal power off. - The cache of the adapter was not cleared before it was shipped to the customer.
+- One or more disks have failed on the adapter. - One or more disks were either moved concurrently or were removed after an abnormal power off. - The adapter was moved from a different system or a different location on this system after an abnormal power off. - The cache of the adapter was not cleared before it was shipped to the customer.

 Identify the affected disks by examining the hardware error log.
-The hardware error log can be viewed as
+The hardware error log can be viewed as follows:

-- 1. Follow the steps in "Examining the hardware error log" on page 92 and return here. - 2.
+- 1. Follow the steps in "Examining the hardware error log" on page 118 and return here. - 2.
 Select the hardware error log to view.
 Viewing the hardware error log, the Device Errors Detected field indicates the total number of disks which are affected.
 The Device Errors Logged field indicates the number of disks for which detailed information is provided.
 Under the Original Device heading, the Vendor/Product ID, S/N, and World Wide ID are provided for up to three disks.
-Additionally, the Original Controller Type, S/N, and World Wide ID for each of these disks indicates the adapter to which the disk was last attached when it was operational. - 3.
+Additionally, the Original Controller Type, S/N, and World Wide ID for each of these disks indicates the adapter to which the disk was last attached when it was operational.
+See "SAS resource locations" on page 107 to understand how to locate a disk using the Resources field. - 3.
 Go to "Step 3132-2."